www.FedPrimeRate.com

 The Current Target Range for the

-Therefore, the United States Prime Rate remains at 8.50%
+Therefore, the United States Prime Rate is now 7.75%

 The next FOMC meeting and decision on short-term